-The Compensation Committee believes in a pay-for-performance compensation philosophy and intends to deliver a majority of target total pay opportunities through the annual bonus program and long-term incentives.
-The charts below compare the percentage breakdown of target total direct compensation - comprising annual base salary, target bonus opportunity, and target LTI award - for 2018 for our CEO compared to our other current named executive officers.
-As illustrated below, more than 75% of our CEO's compensation is at risk in the form of annual bonus and long-term incentives.
-For the other named executive officers, more than 60% of compensation is at risk or variable.
+The Compensation Committee believes in a pay-for-performance compensation philosophy and intends to deliver a majority of target total executive pay opportunities through the annual cash incentive program and LTI.
+The charts below compare the percentage breakdown of target total direct compensation-comprising annual base salary, target cash incentive opportunity, and target LTI award-for 2019 for our CEO compared to our other NEOs.
+As illustrated below, more than 80% of our CEO's compensation is at risk in the form of annual cash incentive and LTI.
+For the other NEOs, more than 65% of compensation is at risk or variable.
 For purposes of the pie chart below and the table in the section entitled "Elements of Executive Compensation," we consider compensation to be at risk or variable if the compensation: (i) is earned subject to performance-based conditions; or (ii) varies as a result of performance, including stock price performance over time.